From Williamstown, Spotswood and Newport close to 1800 enlisted over the period of the Great War (now known as World War 1).

 The Sons of Williamstown Project would like to acknowledge the gracious assistance of the Hobsons Bay community and many local organisations, as well as the kind generosity of relatives with close connections to the Honour Board who shared family information.
 Thank you.

-We have yet to confirm the identity of nine men, please visit our Alphabetical List page to see who they are
+We have yet to confirm the identity of eight men, please visit our Alphabetical List page to see who they are.

 We have made every effort to ensure names and details are correct and ask that you contact us if you believe an error has occurred or you can help us with an unidentified portrait.